-There was going to be a contingent going to the offices of John McCain, Jeff Flake, John Kyl and Ann Kirkpatrick on the day of action.
+There was going to be a contingent of Apache who would be going to the offices of John McCain, Jeff Flake, John Kyl and Ann Kirkpatrick on the day of action at the US Capitol.
 Knowing these representatives would be hiding or absent, I designed some door hangers to be hung on the handles of their offices.
 What made sense situationally was using the Do Not Disturb door hangers from hotels and adding a few personal touches.
 Utilizing the curvature of the hanger portion, I designed it as a voting arm holding a vote for saving sacred sites in terms of supporting HR.
 2811.

-Working fifteen hours a day for four days straight took no fire from the BIPOC artists even the night before the action when DC was hit with a citywide blackout.
-Growing up some of us from the reservation had no electricity anyway so this First World comfort wasn’t going to stop progress, and besides, we “got 12 candles I been waiting to burn!”
+Working fifteen hours a day for four days straight took no fire from the BIPOC artists despite the night before the action when Washington DC was hit with a citywide blackout.
+Growing up some of us from the reservation had no electricity anyway so this First World comfort wasn’t going to stop progress.

-Overall the success of the demonstration at the Capitol was seeing how art can be an effective tool for unity, strength and empowerment.
-That day, I saw our Indigenous folks in full regalia.
+Overall the success of the demonstration at the US Capitol was seeing how art can be an effective tool for unity, strength and empowerment.
+That day, I saw Apache in full regalia with staffs and spears.
 That day, I saw both young and old dancing, singing, and standing proud together in defiance within the belly of the beast.
 That day, I saw a glimpse of the spirit of Lozen.